Shamakhi, Azerbaijan Guide

 Day Trips

-Approximately 1-1.5 hours by car Gabala, one of the oldest cities in Azerbaijan, offers a blend of ancient history and modern attractions.
-Explore the ruins of the ancient city of Kabalaka, visit the Nohur Lake, and enjoy the scenic beauty of the Caucasus Mountains.
-Gabala is a great option for those seeking a mix of culture, history, and outdoor activities.
+Approximately 1.5-2 hours by car/taxi (can be combined with a visit to Qobustan National Park) Gabala, one of the oldest cities in Azerbaijan, offers a blend of ancient history and modern attractions.
+Explore the ruins of the ancient city of Gabala, visit the Nohur Lake, or enjoy the recreational activities at Gabaland amusement park.
+The city is surrounded by beautiful mountains and forests, making it a perfect destination for nature lovers and adventure seekers.

 Travel Time